vCloud API programming guide for service providers

 5

-Retrieve Deployment Information From the VDC
+Retrieving Deployment Information From the VDC

 To deploy your template as a vApp, you must specify an organization VDC to deploy it in and an organization VDC network to connect it to.